bcgov/DITP-DevOps/docs/bc-registries-agent-configurations-manage-script.md

 insert into event_by_corp_filing (system_type_cd, corp_num, prev_event_id, prev_event_date, last_event_id, last_event_date, entry_date) select 'BC_REG', 'BC0002365', 0, '0001-01-01', last_event_id, last_event_date, now() from event_by_corp_filing where record_id = (select max(record_id) from event_by_corp_filing);
 INSERT 0 1

-This command will queue the specific organisation "1280573" from the BC Registries database in dev environment

-<corp_num>, is the corp_num from BC Registries for the organization to queue/process.
 ```